 You are free to deposit your peer-reviewed publications in those repositories most appropriate for your subject and publication (for instance a thematic or institutional repository).
 But you must continuously report all publications related to your project in 1 of the following 3 ways:

-For publications accessible via OpenAIRE, references to these publications (with link to the project ID) are displayed automatically in the reporting section of the Participant Portal for the project.
+For publications accessible via OpenAIRE, references to these publications (with link to the project ID) are displayed automatically in the reporting section of the Funding & Tenders Portal for the project.

 Simply check if the references are directly linked to the work performed within the project.
 If so, tick these publications as relevant and they will then be included in the table of publications when the report is generated.